Martijn Meerdink

-Martijn Meerdink (born 15 September 1976) is a Dutch former professional footballer who most notably played for AZ Alkmaar as a winger and was capped for the Netherlands.
+Martijn Meerdink (born 15 September 1976) is a Dutch former professional footballer who played for AZ Alkmaar as a winger and was capped for the Netherlands.

+Club career

 In January 2007, he moved from AZ to FC Groningen in a transfer worth £150,000.
 In July 2009, he returned to his first club, De Graafschap, but a serious injury effectively ended his professional career.
 He retired from professional football in March 2010.